ndenStanford/ml-mesh/projects/keywords/serve/README.md

 ### 1.4 Running the model server

-To run the model server locally without containers:
+To run the model server locally without containers (not recommended):

 - make sure you are in the `/projects/keywords/serve` directory
 - run `python -m src.model_server`

-To run the model server using the `docker-compose.dev.yaml` file:
+To run the model server using the `docker-compose.dev.yaml` file (recommended):

 - run `make projects.start/keywords COMPONENT=serve`